jsiek/arete/README.md

 Arete is an experimental programming language.

-Some of the features that it will explore are:
+It currently includes

 * parallelism (currently via futures)

-* controlled mutability for data-race freedom, memory safety, etc. using both static and dynamic uses of fractional permissions
+* controlled mutability for data-race freedom, memory safety, etc. via dynamic tracking of fractional permissions.

 * semi-automatic memory management via fractional permissions

-* gradual typing
+* gradual typing (but not yet sound gradual typing)

+* modules

+and there are plans to add:

+* static tracking of fractional permissions

 * generics with contraints

-* modules

 The design of Arete is currently captured in a prototype implementation written in Python 3.10 that includes: